Karen Somerville & Sombarkin in Concert Mother’s Day Weekend

+Karen was a background vocalist on the Stevie Wonder “Songs in the Key of Life” tour in 2014.
+Her one-woman show, “Just Call Me Billlie,” is a moving tribute to the legendary Billie Holiday.
+Sombarkin’s most recent album, Up & Over, was released in 2022.

-Karen Somerville &Sombarkin are in concert at Church Hill Theatre at 7 pm on Saturday, May 13 and at 4 pm on Mother’s Day, Sunday, May 14.
-Early bird tickets are available until April 30 for $40 on our website, churchhilltheatre.org or by phoning the box office at (410) 556-6003.
-After April 30, tickets will be $50.
+Karen Somerville & Sombarkin are in concert at Church Hill Theatre at 7 pm on Saturday, May 13 and at 4 pm on Mother’s Day, Sunday, May 14.
+Early bird tickets are available until April 30 for $40 on our website, churchhilltheatre.org or by phoning the box office at 4410-556-6003.
+Later or at-the-door tickets will be $50.
 This special opportunity fundraising event is sponsored by ShoreToBeFun Photography.

 Write a Letter to the Editor on this Article